todogroup/governance/OSPO-Associate-Program.md

 There are a lot of initiatives & resources where an OSPO Associate can get involved that are listed in the [TODO Guides and Resources](todogroup.org/guides).

-If you would like to know where your specific project initiatives could fit in the TODO programs or would like to know more details, please contact ana@todogroup.org and she will schedule a Sync call to answer any questions.
+If you would like to know where your specific project initiatives could fit in the TODO programs or would like to know more details, please contact info@todogroup.org.

-> Note: OSPO Associate Program is different from TODO Group Membership and not entitled to member benefits.
+> Note: OSPO Associate Program is different from TODO Group Membership and not entitled to general member benefits.